ezrafayet/exalt-grade/README.md

 # exalt-grade

+Bijective translation to slightly exhale grades while keeping the order ( [a, b] -> [a, b] and a < b -> f(a) < f(b) )

-Pass a grade with an exaltation rate and get a better one while keeping your grades order
+Pass a grade, get a better one.

 ## How to use it ?

-Pass a grade, get a better one.
+Pass a grade, pass an exaltation rate and get a better grade while keeping your grades order for fairness

     const betterGrade = exaltGrade(oldGrade);